SUNY Downstate Medical Center

 - city, state and federal agencies, community organizations, labor unions and others.

 Our Department offers students exciting opportunities for graduate education:

 - the Master of Public Health student will develop the competencies needed to identify, assess, and manage environmental and occupational health problems.

-Associate Professor and Chair, Department of Environmental and Occupational Health Sciences
+Interim Chair, Department of Environmental and Occupational Health Sciences